-The Chattanooga-Hamilton County Air Pollution Control Bureau (the Bureau) petitioned EPA on August 28, 2014, to delete the collocated $PM{10}$ site operating on a 6-day monitoring schedule at 3300 South Broad Street (470650006).
+The Chattanooga-Hamilton County Air Pollution Control Bureau (the Bureau) petitioned EPA on August 28, 2014, to delete the collocated PM10 site operating on a 6-day monitoring schedule at 3300 South Broad Street (470650006).
 High volume samplers were operated at the site.
 EPA approved the site deletion in the approval letter for the 2014 State Air Monitoring Plan dated January 13, 2015.
 The monitors were shut down after the January 12, 2015, run date.
 EPA considers the deletion of this site the granting of a waiver of 40 CFR requirements.
+The waiver is to be requested and justified in the Five Year Network Review when it is submitted every five (5) years.
+The next submittal of the Five Year Network Review will be 2025.